kapeiharshad/backroad_html_css-flexBox/README.md

-# backroad_html_css-flexBox
-This is a static website which used only html and css.
+# This is a static website which used only html and css.
 ## To visit site go to https://kapeitours.netlify.app